shridhar7393/Makkajai-Dev-Challenge-Task-Shridhar/README.md

 # Makkajai-Dev-Challenge-Task-Shridhar

+Pass filename as parameter for main method like "test1.txt"
 Assumptions:
 1. Inputs are given as object of Item class like: new Item(String name, double price, int quantity, itemType, boolean imported);